 Dashlane is an advanced password manager with all the functionality you would expect from a market-leading brand: a free VPN, a one-click password importer and changer, dark web monitoring and encrypted cloud storage.View Deal

-A great password manager can be a game-changer.
-This is particularly true during this pandemic where millions are being forced to work for home and explains why so many of us have been looking for "password managers", as a term, over the past few months.
+A great password manager can be a game-changer, especially in this new year.
+This is particularly true during this pandemic where millions are being forced to work for home, and it explains why so many of us have been looking for "password managers", as a search term, in recent times.

 Bear in mind that this buying guide focuses primarily on individual/consumer offerings.
 Check out our best business password manager buying guide for business and enterprise grade password management platforms.
-We've also featured the best password generators around.
+We've also featured the best password generators and best password recovery software around.